vatsalshah041/alai-coding-challenge/README.md

 ## Submission

-Please clone this repository and submit your implementation via email.
+Please create a private repo for your submission to avoid leaking the solution.
+Add our emails (krishna@getalai.com and anmol@getalai.com) when you're ready for review.
 Include a brief description of your approach and any challenges you faced.

 ## Resources